galaxyproject/training-material/topics/phylogenetics/tutorials/GeneSeqToFamily/tutorial.md

 {: .hands_on}

 # CDS Translation
-## Transeq
+We use Transeq to convert a CDS to protein sequences in order to run BLASTP and find protein clusters.
+However, since downstream tools in the pipeline, such as TreeBeST, require nucleotide sequences to generate a gene tree, the protein sequences cannot be directly used as workflow input and are instead generated with Transeq.
 > ### {% icon hands_on %} Hands-on: Transeq
 >
+> 1. Transeq {% icon tool %}
-> 1. Frame(s) to translate: 1
+>	> * Frame(s) to translate: 1
-> 2. Code to use: Standard
+>	> * Code to use: Standard
-> 3. Remove all 'X' and '*' characters from the right end of the translation
+>	> * Remove all 'X' and '*' characters from the right end of the translation
-> 4. Change all STOP codon positions from the '*' character to 'X'
+>	> * Change all STOP codon positions from the '*' character to 'X'
-> 5. Output sequence file format
+>	> * Output sequence file format
 >
 >
 {: .hands_on}
 # Preclustering alignment
+We are using BLASTP to run over the set of sequences against the database of the same input, as is the case with BLAST-all, in order to form clusters of related sequences.
-## BLAST DB
+## BLAST Database
-> ### {% icon hands_on %} Hands-on: Create BLAST DB: Create BLAST database
+> ### {% icon hands_on %} Hands-on: makeblastdb
 >
-> 1. Open the createblastdb tool
+> 1. NCBI BLAST+ makeblastdb {% icon tool %}
-> 2. Select translated sequences
+>	> * Molecule type of input: protein
+>	> * Input FASTA files(s):
-> 3. Run tool
+>	> * Run tool
 {: .hands_on}
 ## BLASTP
 > ### {% icon hands_on %} Hands-on: BLASTP : Run BLASTP
 >
-> 1. Open the blastp tool
+> 1. NCBI BLAST+ blastp {% icon tool %}
-> 2. Select protein query sequence(s): translated sequences
+>	> * Protein query sequence(s): translated sequences
-> 3. Subject database / sequence(s): BLAST database from your history
+>	> * Subject database / sequence(s): BLAST database from your history
-> 4. Protein BLAST database
+>	> * Protein BLAST database
-> 5. Type of BLAST: blastp - Traditional BLASTP to compare a protein query to a protein database
+>	> * Type of BLAST: blastp - Traditional BLASTP to compare a protein query to a protein database
-> 6. Set expectation value cutoff: 1e-10
+>	> * Set expectation value cutoff: 1e-10
-> 7. Output format: Tabular (extended 25 columns)
+>	> * Output format: Tabular (extended 25 columns)
-> 8. Advanced Options: Show Advanced Options
+>	> * Advanced Options: Show Advanced Options
-> 9. Maximum number of HSPs (alignmnets) to keep for any single query-subject pair
+>	> * Maximum number of HSPs (alignmnets) to keep for any single query-subject pair
-> 7. Run tool
+>	> * Run tool
 {: .hands_on}
 ## BLAST parser
+BLAST parser is a small Galaxy tool to convert the BLAST output into the input format required by hcluster_sg.
+It takes the BLAST 12 or 25-column output as input and generates a 3-column tabular file, comprising the BLAST query, the hit result, and the edge weight.
+The weight value is simply calculated as minus log10 of the BLAST e-value divided by 2, replacing this with 100 if this value is greater than 100.
+It also removes the self-matching BLAST results and lets the user filter out non-Reciprocal Best Hits (if selected).
 > ### {% icon hands_on %} Hands-on: BLAST Parser
 >
-> 1. Open the BLAST parser tool
+> 1. BLAST parser tool {% icon tool %}
-> 2. Reciprocal results: Yes
+>	> * Reciprocal results: Yes
-> 3. Run tool
+>	> * Run tool
 {: .hands_on}
 # Cluster generation
 ## hcluster_sg
+hcluster_sg performs clustering for sparse graphs.
+It reads an input file that describes the similarity between 2 sequences, and iterates through the process of grouping 2 nearest nodes at each iteration. hcluster_sg outputs a single list of gene clusters.
 > ### {% icon hands_on %} Hands-on: hcluster_sg
 >
-> 1. Open the hcluster_sg
+> 1. hcluster_sg {% icon tool %}
-> 2. Only find single-linkage clusters: No
+>	> * Only find single-linkage clusters: No
-> 3. Minimum edge density between a join: 0.34
+>	> * Minimum edge density between a join: 0.34
-> 4. Maximum size: 500
+>	> * Maximum size: 500
-> 5. Run tool
+>	> * Run tool
 {: .hands_on}
 ## hcluster_sg parser
+hcluster_sg parser tool creates collection of files each containing sequence IDs for cluster.
 > ### {% icon hands_on %} Hands-on: hcluster_sg parser
 >
-> 1. Open the hcluster_sg parser
+> 2. hcluster_sg parser {% icon tool %}
-> 2. Minimum number of cluster elements: 3
+>	> * Minimum number of cluster elements: 3
-> 3. Maximum number of cluster elements: 200
+>	> * Maximum number of cluster elements: 200
-> 5. Run tool
+>	> * Run tool
 {: .hands_on}
 ## Filter by FASTA IDs
+Filter by FASTA IDs is used to create separate FASTA files using the sequence IDs listed in each gene cluster.
 # Cluster Alignment
 ## T-Coffee
+T-Coffee is a MSA package, it can align both nucleotide and protein sequences.
+We use it to align the protein sequences in each cluster generated by hcluster_sg.
 > ### {% icon hands_on %} Hands-on: T-Coffee
 >
-> 1. Open the T-Coffee
+> 1. T-Coffee {% icon tool %}
-> 2. Filter FASTA input?: Yes
+>	> * Filter FASTA input?: Yes
-> 3. Multiple Sequence Alignment Methods: clustalw_msa
+>	> * Multiple Sequence Alignment Methods: clustalw_msa
-> 4. Output formats: fasta_aln
+>	> * Output formats: fasta_aln
-> 5. Run tool
+>	> * Run tool
 {: .hands_on}
 # Gene tree construction
 ## Tranalign
+Tranalign is a tool that reads a set of nucleotide sequences and a corresponding aligned set of protein sequences and returns a set of aligned nucleotide sequences.
+Here, we use it to generate CDS alignments of gene sequences using the protein alignments produced by T-Coffee.
 > ### {% icon hands_on %} Hands-on: Tranalign
 >
-> 1. Open the Tranalign
+> 1. Tranalign {% icon tool %}
-> 2. Nucleic sequences: FASTA sequences generated from GeneSeqToFamily preparation
+>	> * Nucleic sequences: FASTA sequences generated from GeneSeqToFamily preparation
-> 3. Protein sequences: Alignment generated from T-Coffee
+>	> * Protein sequences: Alignment generated from T-Coffee
-> 4. Code to use: standard
+>	> * Code to use: standard
-> 5. Output sequence file format: FASTA (m)
+>	> * Output sequence file format: FASTA (m)
-> 6. Run tool
+>	> * Run tool
 {: .hands_on}
 ## TreeBeST "best"
+TreeBeST (Tree Building guided by Species Tree) is a tool to generate, manipulate, and display phylogenetic trees and can be used to build gene trees based on a known species tree.
 > ### {% icon hands_on %} Hands-on: TreeBeST best
 >
-> 1. Open the TreeBeST best
+> 1. TreeBeST best {% icon tool %}
-> 2. Species file in Newick format: Select input species file
+>	> * Species file in Newick format: Select input species file
-> 3. CDS alignment: FASTA alignment generated from Tranalign
+>	> * CDS alignment: FASTA alignment generated from Tranalign
-> 4. Run tool
+>	> * Run tool
 {: .hands_on}

 # Gene alignment and family aggregation
 ## Gene Align and Family Aggregator
+Gene alignment and family aggregator (GAFA) is a Galaxy tool that generates a single SQLite database containing the gene trees and MSAs, along with gene features, in order to provide a reusable, persistent data store for visualization of synteny information with Aequatus.
 > ### {% icon hands_on %} Hands-on: Gene Align and Family Aggregator
 >
-> 1. Open the Gene Align and Family Aggregator
+> 1. Gene Align and Family Aggregator {% icon tool %}
-> 2. Gene tree: GeneTrees generated from TreeBeST best
+>	> * Gene tree: GeneTrees generated from TreeBeST best
-> 3. Protein alignments: Alignments generated from T-Coffee
+>	> * Protein alignments: Alignments generated from T-Coffee
-> 2. Gene features: Gene features SQLite generated from GeneSeqToFamily preparation
+>	> * Gene features: Gene features SQLite generated from GeneSeqToFamily preparation
-> 6. Run tool
+>	> * Run tool
 {: .hands_on}
-# Visualization
+# Visualisation
-## Aequatus visualization plugin
+## Aequatus visualisation Plugin
+The SQLite database generated by the GAFA tool can be rendered using a new visualization plugin, Aequatus.js.
+The Aequatus.js library, developed as part of the Aequatus project, has been configured to be used within Galaxy to visualize homologous gene structure and gene family relationships.
-> ### {% icon hands_on %} Hands-on: equatus visualization plugin
+> ### {% icon hands_on %} Hands-on: Aequatus visualization plugin
 >
+> 1. Aequatus visualisation Plugin {% icon tool %}
-> 1. Click on Result generated by previous step.
+>	> * Click on Result generated by previous step
-> 2. Choose GeneTree from side panel
+>	> * Choose GeneTree from side panel
-> 4. Visualise different GeneTrees
+>	> * Visualise different GeneTrees
 {: .hands_on}

 # Conclusion
 {:.no_toc}

-blabla
+Here, we convered all steps which makes GeneSeqToFamily workflow.
+In this tutorial we used default configuration of the workflow.
+They might need to be changed for various source of data.